JavaScriptRegenerated/yieldmachine/readme.md

 ## Goals

-- States can be reused.
+- States and machines can be reused — components for state machines.
-- Nest machines inside one another.
+- Nest machines inside one another — aid reuse and clarity.
 - Interops with native JavaScript & browser features such as Promise, AbortSignal, and EventTarget.
 - Consistently use built-in browser features such as offline status, promises, fetch, IntersectionObserver, ResizeObserver, window.location.
 Manage these things in a consistent way with a consistent interface.